• Skip to primary navigation

 Ingredients

-• ½ cup Natural Peanut Butter - Crunchy
+• ยฝ cup natural Peanut Butter - Crunchy

 Instructions

-• Microwave peanut butter for 30 seconds on high so its soft and smooth
+• Microwave ยฝ cup natural Peanut Butter for 30 seconds on high so its soft and smooth. (skip this step if peanut butter is already on the runny side)

-• Put dates into a heatproof bowl and microwave on high for 60 seconds.
+• Put 12 medium Medjool Dates into a heatproof bowl and microwave on high for 60 seconds.
 Make sure seeds are removed first.

-• Add oats, peanut butter and dates to food processor and blitz until a moist crumb is formed.
+• Add 1 cup plain rolled oats, peanut butter and dates to food processor and blitz until a moist crumb is formed.
 Try pressing a clump of crumbs in your hand and if they stick together, the mixture is ready.
 If its too dry, add a tablespoon of water, or melted peanut butter and blitz again.

 • Roll the mixture into balls.
 A large dessert spoon or small ice cream scoop work well to get evenly sized balls.